Creating an Amazon RDS logical replica for PostgreSQL in Managed Service for PostgreSQL

 -

 rds_replicationrole.
-To do this, execute the following on behalf of the user with therds_superuserrole:CREATE ROLE <username> WITH LOGIN PASSWORD <password>; GRANT rds_replication TO <username>; -
+To do this, execute the following as the user with therds_superuserrole:CREATE ROLE <username> WITH LOGIN PASSWORD <password>; GRANT rds_replication TO <username>; -

 Grant the